 Student Discovery Zones

 Student Discovery Zones showcase the work of Arizona’s student researchers and help them connect to internship opportunities with industry and our entrepreneurial ecosystem.
-Over 800 Arizona Students have participated in these programs since they began in 2011.
+Over 850 Arizona Students have participated in these programs since they began in 2011.
 The Student Discovery Zone Program is made possible thanks to donations from the Millon Family and Dignity Health.
+To learn more about this and other OTEF/D3Bio programs, please visit D3Bio.org.

 Healthcare Impact Foundation – Arizona (AZ-HCIF)